 If suspension air loss should occur, completely deflate suspension and temporarily operate on the air springs internal rubber bumpers.
 Carefully proceed to the nearest semitrailer service facility.
-To deflate the air suspension, disconnect the lower connection on the linkage of the automatic air valves.
-Rotate the valve control arms down about 45° to exhaust the air.
+To deflate the air suspension, rotate the valve control arms down about 45° to exhaust the air.
 To restore to normal operation, simply reverse the procedure.